-Unless you're in an established, long-term relationship, one of the most stressful things about being invited to a wedding is figuring out how to know if you should bring a plus-one.
-There's so much to think about: are you even going to get a plus-one?
+Unless you're in an established, long-term relationship, one of the most stressful things about being invited to a wedding is figuring out the specific wedding etiquette, and how to know if you should bring a plus one guest.
+There's so much to think about: are you even going to get a plus one?
 Should you be insulted if you don't?
-Do you have to give a bigger gift because you have a plus-one?
+Do you have to give a bigger gift because you have a plus one?
 Is it OK to bring a friend if you can't find a date date?
-What if your plus-one backs out at the last minute?
-AH!!!
+What if your plus one backs out at the last minute?
+AH!

 I know it's upsetting to be invited to a wedding without a guest, especially if you're one of the only single ones in your friend group.
 I also know how this "slight" can come across as an insult.
 Please try not to take it as one.
 Weddings are really expensive, and if you weren't invited with a guest, it's probably just because the bride and groom couldn't afford it.
 Or, honestly, it might be because they didn't want to spend money on someone they don't know.
 This isn't your day, it's theirs — so it's really not about you.
 If you're super offended, don't attend the wedding, but try not to make it a big deal.

 4. If You Do Get A Plus One, RSVP Using Your Guest's Name And Not "Plus One"

 The happy couple is about to drop a lot more money just so you can bring someone to hang out with at their wedding — do them the courtesy of putting your guest's name on the invite.
 It makes them feel like they're not just paying for strangers to be at their wedding, and it's also nicer to see on the seating cards.

 5. If Your Guest Was Named, Don't Substitute Someone Else

 If the couple invited you and a specific guest (example: Jessica Booth and John Doe), but that guest can't make it for whatever reason, don't just assume you can sub in someone else, like a friend.
 If the couple gave you a name, it's because they want that person to attend.
 If your date can't make it, then go on your own.